Leanne works at a community pharmacy. She is also the mum of three boys, one of whom has autism.

 Drawing and Pinning the Pockets

-Now working from either the left or right of the vertical lines of your panel mark out approximately 13cm (5in)intervals and draw vertical lines on those.
-Then pin down taking care to get all three layers together.
-You don't want the edges of the panels to fold over when your sewing so pin them down over your drawn lines as per photo, (were I've actually done that).
+Now working from either the left or right of the vertical lines of your panel, mark out approximately 13cm (5in)intervals and draw vertical lines on those.
+Then pin down, taking care to get all three layers together.
+You don't want the edges of the panels to fold over when you're sewing, so pin them down over your drawn lines as per the photo (where I've actually done that).

-First sew two rows of straight stitiching, up the centre horizontal line of the panel to provide a bit of extra support.
+First, sew two rows of straight stitching up the centre horizontal line of the panel to provide a bit of extra support.

 I suggest that you talk to your occupational therapist for advice, as they may also have their own gauge on what weight for your child to use.

-Hooray you've finished the sewing bit.
-Now putting in the weights.
-Pull the lap pad inside out through the pillow case type opening on the top.
+Hooray, you've finished the sewing bit.
+Now put in the weights.
+Pull the lap pad inside out through the pillowcase type opening on the top.

 Lot's of love to all the mummy's daddy's and carers for our special people!